M0-o/binary-translator/README.md

 # Binary Translator

-This project aims translates groups of 8-bit strings into their human readable string equivalents following a modular approach .
+This project aims to translate a string composed of 8-bit binary numbers into its human readable string equivalents following a modular approach .

 ## 1. Approach